candidtim/extmake/README.md

 ### Using public or private Git servers

-By default, ExtMake assume that `"vendor/repository"` in the include directives corresponds to GitHub `"username/repository"`.
+By default, ExtMake assumes that `"vendor/repository"` in the include directives corresponds to GitHub `"username/repository"`.
 Configuration allows defining a different Git server associated with a `"verndor"` key:

     [extmake.respositories]
-    somevendor = gitlab.mycompany.com
+    somevendor = gitlab.example.com

 ExtMake uses Git to clone the repository and will effectively reuse the SSH config to authenticate with a private server, for example.

 For example, in a file `~/.ssh/config`:

-    Host gitlab.mycompany.com
+    Host gitlab.example.com
-        HostName gitlab.mycompany.com
+        HostName gitlab.example.com
         User git
         IdentityFile ~/.ssh/my_rsa